PoliTeK/Tavolo/README.md

 Tavolo was the first project of PoliteK.
 It was Imagined as an interactive instrument for events and installations.

-Entirely Programmed via the mozzi Library on STM32-F401RE using Arduino Arduino's C++.
+Entirely Programmed via the mozzi Library on STM32-F401RE using Arduino's C++.